flutter/samples/README.md

 Please read the [contributor's guide] if you have contributions.

-Googler's, you can freely add samples to the [flutter/demos] repository.
+Googlers, you can freely add samples to the [flutter/demos] repository.

 ## Index